plandes/zotsite/README.md

   export  Export
-  -d, --datadir <string>      the location of the Zotero data directory -o, --outputdir <string>    the directory to output the website --collection <string>       SQL like pattern to match collections --staticdirs <string>       comma separated directories to static files (you probably don't want to set)
+  -d, --datadir <string>      the location of the Zotero data directory -o, --outputdir <string>    the directory to output the website --collection <string>       regular expression to match collections --staticdirs <string>       comma separated directories to static files

   print   Print structure
   -d, --datadir <string>      the location of the Zotero data directory